 Studying Masters in Netherlands:

 Masters in Netherlands is one of the most sought after program in the world.
 A large number of students opt to study their graduate degree in the Netherlands as there are a number of prestigious universities in Netherlands, and they offer a large number of English taught courses for the international students.
 As we have mentioned, you do not need to learn or be fluent in Dutch to study in Netherlands, and Masters in Netherlands is one of those opportunities for the international students.

 The Netherlands is akin to an alluvial plain with minimal differences in altitude.
 Famed as the lowest nation in Europe, approximately one-quarter of its landmass lies below sea level.
 Well-built and well-maintained dykes and dunes serve to keep the sea away from the reclaimed land.
 Holland lies at the mouth of three Rivers – Schelde, Rhine and Meuse.

 These 'low lands' are located in Western Europe.
 Their boundaries include the North Sea in the west and north, Germany in the east and Belgium in the south.
 The highest part of this nation is Vaalserberg, merely 322 meters above sea level.
 The lowest point is Zuidplaspolder, around seven meters below sea level.

 You may tour the Netherlands by inter-city and intra-city trains, buses, trams or bicycles.
 Avoid taking a taxi unless it is an emergency.
 This mode of transportation is extremely expensive.
-If you desire to savor the unique flavor of the Netherlands, opt for traversing the canals by boat!
+If you desire to savour the unique flavour of the Netherlands, opt for traversing the canals by boat!